Guidance, support & development

 A socially supportive women's community

-The association’s activities are conducted in a group setting, based on research that identifies social support groups as one of the most effective factors for growth and healing in the rehabilitation processes of women with military-related PTSD.
+The association’s activities take place in a group setting and are based on research findings showing that one of the most effective factors for growth and healing in rehabilitation and recovery processes reported by women coping with military-related PTSD is a sense of belonging to a supportive social group.

-Feelings of shame, isolation, and inadequacy often prevent many of these women from seeking help, leaving them feeling alone and invisible.
-Creating a supportive social community fosters a sense of recognition, belonging, and acceptance—essential foundations for growth and recovery.
+Feelings of shame, loneliness, and inferiority prevent many women from seeking help, leaving them isolated and unseen.
+Creating a supportive social community enables a sense of recognition, equality, and acceptance-foundations that are essential for processes of healing and personal growth.

-Additionally, 2-4 times a year, the association hosts multi-day retreats.
-These retreats provide women in the community an opportunity to step away from their daily routines and focus on healing and personal growth in a safe and supportive environment.
-The extended timeframe allows for continuous and deeper therapeutic processes that are not possible in a single-day workshop.
-The association’s staff, in collaboration with external facilitators, supports the group throughout the retreat, adapting the program to meet the unique needs and characteristics of the participants.
+Two to four times a year, multi-day retreats are held.
+The purpose of these retreats is to allow women in the community to step away from daily life and focus on healing and growth processes within a safe and supportive environment.
+Spending several consecutive days together enables deeper and more sustained processes that are not possible within a single-day framework.
+The association’s team accompanies the group throughout the retreat, in collaboration with external facilitators, according to the group’s needs and characteristics.

 Personal Support